-English Language Development - ELD 1 & ELD 2
+English Language Development - ELD 1, ELD 2, and ELD 3

 Hello everyone, welcome to my page.
-My name is Miriam Contreras and I am the ELD 1 and ELD 2 teacher.
+My name is Miriam Contreras and I am the ELD 1, ELD 2, and ELD 3 teacher.
 I graduated from the University of California, Los Angeles (UCLA) with a degree in Political Science and Education.
 I received my masters degree from Loyola Marymount University (LMU) in Bilingual Elementary Education.
 The following is a brief overview of what students engage in while in my classroom.

 ELD 1 Course Description:This is a beginner English Language Development class.
 This class will allow students to develop Basic English vocabulary and grammatical structures so they can successfully communicate.
-Students will develop literary and analytical skills that will help them to be successful in future courses.
-In this course we will use programs such as Accelerated Reader, Star Fall, Read Theory, IXL, Brain Pop, Rosetta Stone, Storyline Online, and Duolingo to aid students in the English language acquisition.
+Students will develop literary and analytical skills that will help them be successful in future courses.
+In this course we will use the INSIDE National Geographic curriculum.
+We will also use online programs such as i-Ready, Newsela Star Fall, Read Theory, Brain Pop, Rosetta Stone, Storyline Online, and Duolingo to aid students in their English language acquisition journey.

 Throughout the year students will work on developing the four language domains; listening, speaking, reading, and writing skills: